Skip to content

 On your hike, you want to enjoy pure nature and move forward in harmony with the environment.
 You don't want trash on the side of the trail and you will not litter.

-The economy increasingly creates an atmosphere of glut.
+The economy is increasingly creating an atmosphere of glut in Western societies.
 This leads to the fact that we live in a throw-away society.
 Resources are not treated with care.
 We are often not even aware that we can only live at this level because we live in a system of exploitation.
-We exploit other people, animals and nature in order to be able to live this life and buy cheap products.
-We don't usually pay the actual price for products because others pay a cut for us.
+We exploit other people, animals and nature in order to be able to buy cheap products and live this life.
+We don’t usually pay the actual price for products because others pay a cut for us.

 • Our Recommendation: Value what you have and don't waste resources.
 Don't clutter up neither your mind nor the environment.